 Address faults and defects now in the early stages of your startup.
 Otherwise, you may wind up having to recall your product in the future and may face lawsuits.

-6. Don’t Ignore Web Development and
+6. Don’t Ignore Web Development and SEO

 Right now, the important thing is to focus on optimization and creating effective landing pages.
-Keep in mind that
+Keep in mind that SEO takes time and requires ongoing, consistent work to be effective.
+The sooner you get started, the easier it will be to rank for the keywords you want.

 7. Start Investing in Content Marketing Now